-To deal with the challenge of contaminated training data, a filtered contrastive mechanism is proposed, comprising the part of filtering and a contrastive learning penalty.
+To deal with the challenge of contaminated training data, a FCM is proposed, comprising the part of filtering and a contrastive learning penalty.

 In real-world industrial settings, training datasets often contain a mixture of normal and anomalous samples, with the latter typically being less prevalent.
-During preliminary training, the model tends to fit the normal samples more, prioritizing inliers' loss function[28], [33].
+During preliminary training, the model tends to fit the normal samples more, prioritizing inliers' loss function [28,33].
 Consequently, the anomaly score for normal samples is generally lower than for anomalies.
-Leveraging this property, we set a threshold based on the $(1 - \sigma)$ quantile of the loss distribution.
+Leveraging this property, we set a threshold based on the $(1-\sigma)$ quantile of the loss distribution.
 Samples with losses exceeding this threshold, corresponding to the σ -percentage of the dataset, are assigned pseudo-labels as anomalous, while the remainder is labeled as normal.
-After each training epoch, the losses from the noise estimation network at a fixed diffusion step
+After each training epoch, the losses from the noise estimation network at a fixed diffusion step are collected to update these pseudo-labels: